bootdotdev/blog/content/wiki/the-game.md

 ## Boss Events

 Boss Events are special, platform-wide events that occur once every few months at Boot.dev.
 During these events, the entire community comes together to take on a boss.
 By participating, members can earn bonus XP, chests, and progress towards their boss achievements.
-A minimum of 5,000 XP must be earned during each stage of the the event to be eligible for that stage's boss reward!
+A minimum of 5,000 XP must be earned during each stage of the event to be eligible for that stage's boss reward!
 These events are a great opportunity for collaboration with the community, as more students actively working on the platform increases the bonus XP for everyone!
 So encourage your friends in the community to jump in and code!

 ## Karma